perfanalytics/pose2sim/README.md

   - Create a folder for each camera in your `Calibration\extrinsics` folder.
   - Once your cameras are in place, shortly film either a board laid on the floor, or the raw scene\
   (only one frame is needed, but do not just take a photo unless you are sure it does not change the image format).
-  - Adjust parameters in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo/S01_Empty_Session/Config.toml) file.
+  - Adjust parameters in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/S00_Demo_Session/Config.toml) file.
   - Then,
     - **With a checkerboard:**\
       Make sure that it is seen by all cameras. \
       It should preferably be larger than the one used for intrinsics, as results will not be very accurate out of the covered zone.
     - **With scene measurements** (more flexible and potentially more accurate if points are spread out):\
-      Manually measure the 3D coordinates of 10 or more points in the scene (tiles, lines on wall, boxes, treadmill dimensions, etc).
+      Manually measure the 3D coordinates of 10 or more points in the scene (tiles, lines on wall, boxes, treadmill dimensions...).
 These points should be as spread out as possible.
 Replace `object_coords_3d` by these coordinates in Config.toml.\
       Then you will click on the corresponding image points for each view.
     - **With keypoints:**\
       For a more automatic calibration, OpenPose keypoints could also be used for calibration.\